-7.5 Transport, traffic parking and access
+6.5 Transport, traffic parking and access

-A transport impact assessment of the development has been undertaken by ARUP (Appendix 11).
+A transport assessment of the development has been undertaken by ARUP (Appendix 11).
+This assessment is consistent with the transport assessment for the concept development application (SSD 8924).
 Key findings of this assessment are presented below.

-7.5.1 Existing conditions and data collection
+6.5.1 Existing conditions and data collection